 For her sophomore album, singer-songwriter Erin Kay wanted to keep her songs simple and raw.
 But working with producer Grammy nominated producer Miles Wilkinson (Guy Clark), the arrangements grew and flourished into the wild and rich debut full length album, Silver and Gold.
 Slowly put together over two years, the record is an expansive release, with big melodies and big heart.

-The record began after Erin Kay left B.C. and a left toxic relationship behind, with her then 1-year-old daughter, ending up in Alberta a single mother, the hurt still coalescing into memory.
+The record began after Erin Kay left B.C. with her then 1-year-old daughter, ending up in Alberta a single mother, the hurt of a broken relationship still coalescing into memory.
 It took time, but Kay taught herself that she was enough, and that it was alright to love herself and her new life.
 Kay began to write herself a new story, and in reconstituting her experience into a backstory, those narrative foundations became songs.
 Silver and Gold, which would become the title track on the album, found Erin scribing her pain and optimism into narrative by being as honest as she could about what she had been through.
 The album debuted Nationally at #5 on ear shots folk/roots/blues chart and has now been nominated for three Edmonton Music awards.

 Silver and Gold represent what is promised – a ring, a medal – but can be found for yourself if you truly look for it.
 Sifting through the dirt of our lives, we can find and cultivate what’s precious, we do not have to wait until it is given to us.

 The album features empowering narratives of breaking free from one’s life, and finding love through trying circumstances.
 The album also includes a powerful pop lullaby, sung for Kay’s daughter: the heartfelt ‘You are the Moon’ which even features a children’s choir and a recording of the daughter herself.